oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_Performance/README.md

-# `Intel Python daal4py Distributed Linear Regression Sample`
+# `Intel Python XGBoost Performance Sample`
 This sample code illustrates how to analyze the performance benefit from using Intel optimizations upstreamed by Intel to latest XGBoost compared to un-optimized XGBoost 0.81.
-It assumes you have a working version of the MPI library installed, and it demonstrates how to use software products that can be found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---